Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Summary and discussion

 Any controlled synthesis of NH quantum crystals still remains far from the reality.
 Therefore, at this moment cold atomic setups constitute the ideal and most promising platform to test the validity of our proposed NH catalysis of various quantum orders in real materials~\cite{OpLat:1, OpLat:2, OpLat:3, OpLat:4, OpLat:5, OpLat:6, OpLat:7, OpLat:8}.
 In this arrangement, the specific NH lattice models with an imbalance in the hopping amplitudes in the opposite directions between any pair of NN sites can, in principle, be realized by generalizing a similar construction on a one-dimensional chain, proposed in Appendix~F of Ref.~\cite{NHOL:proposal}.
 Consider two copies of the same two-dimensional lattice, occupied by neutral atoms living in the ground state and first excited state.
 These two lattices are then coupled by running waves along the NN bonds and the sites constituted by the excited state atoms undergo a rapid loss, thereby sourcing non-Hermiticity in the system.
 When the wavelength of the running wave is equal to the lattice spacing, we realize the desired NH operator on optical lattices.
 On such a platform, various conventional or Hermitian Euclidean two-dimensional lattices (including the square lattice, monolayer honeycomb lattice, and bilayer honeycomb lattice) have already been realized, although hyperbolic lattices are yet to be engineered therein.
 On the same platform, at least the strength of the on-site Hubbard repulsion can be tuned efficiently to test the predicted NH catalysis of the SDW order.
 It is also worth noting that three-dimensional Hermitian cubic lattices with NN hopping have also been built on optical lattices, where the strength of on-site Hubbard repulsion can also be tuned.
 Our proposed NH catalysis mechanism for the SDW order remains equally operative on NH cubic lattices, and therefore predictions in this context can be tested on interacting NH optical cubic lattices.
+Recent progress in realizing various NH physics in cold atomic systems, among which the NH skin effect is one of the prominent ones~\cite{OpLat:8}, keeps our theoretical proposal for NH catalysis, triggered by Hubbard-like local short range interactions, within the reach of available experimental tools and facilities.
+The proposed NH catalysis should therefore be of particular interest for the realization of the SDW order in NH graphene at weaker on-site Hubbard repulsion, which has already been observed in Hermitian optical honeycomb lattice~\cite{OpLat:4}, thereby opening up a realistic route to experimentally observe relativistic quantum criticality in NH systems.